Creeparoo/OSMAlchemy/README.md

 OSMAlchemy was designed for use in the Veripeditus Augmented Reality framework.

+## Development and standards

+Albeit taking the above into account, OSMAlchemy is developed with quality and good support in mind.
+That means code shall be well-tested and well-documented.

+OSMAlchemy is tested against the following SQLAlchemy backends:

+ * SQLite
+ * PostgreSQL
+ * MySQL

 ## License

 OSMAlchemy is licensed under the MIT license.
 Alternatively, you are